 When to Begin Formal Lessons

 The right time to begin formal lessons depends on the child.
 However, by the age of five, most children are ready to actually play an instrument.
 You could enroll your child in a group class or hire a personal teacher.
-The easiest instruments for children to learn are the piano and keyboard.
+The easiest instruments for children to learn are the piano and keyboard, and you can even get something like this hydraulic variable height Piano Stool that can be adjusted as they grow and continue to practice in order to make the most of the often costly investment that is music lessons.
 Some kids, however, take lessons in other instruments such as the violin.

 By the time kids enter first grade, around the age of six or seven, they are able to handle instruments such as the guitar, flute or drums.
 This will be easier if they’ve had some experience on the piano.
 At this stage, they may participate in school programs such as music classes or school bands.